Safoora Zargar: Early life and education

 Zargar was born in 1993 in Kishtwar, Jammu and Kashmir.
 Her father was a government employee.
 She moved to Delhi in 1998 with her family, when her father was posted in neighboring Faridabad, part of National Capital Region (NCR).
 When she was five, at school in Delhi, she was the only Muslim in her class.
 According to Zargar in 2018, the attitude that some people had towards her when she was at school in Delhi at the age of five was: "You are a terrorist, go back to Pakistan".

 She graduated with a B.A. from Jesus and Mary College, Delhi University, she did an M.A. in sociology at Jamia Millia Islamia (New Delhi), and in 2019 started an M.Phil in sociology with special focus on urban studies at Jamia Millia Islamia.
 In September 2022, the university cancelled her admission and banned her entry to the campus stating her involvement in "organizing agitations, protests and marches on the campus against the irrelevant and objectionable issues to disturb the peaceful academic environment" and "instigating innocent students of the University and trying to use the University platform for her malafide political agenda along with some other students."

-As of 2020, her father is retired, and her mother a home-maker.
-She has a sister Sameeya.
+As of 2020, her father is retired, her mother a home-maker, and she has a sister.